openeuler-mirror/rockchip/README.en.md

 ### Install an Image on an SD Card

-After decompressing the bootable image for the SD card, please refer to [Install openEuler on RaspberryPi](https://gitee.com/openeuler/raspberrypi/blob/master/documents/%E5%88%B7%E5%86%99%E9%95%9C%E5%83%8F.md) for details of writing an image on an SD card.
+After decompressing the RAW original image, please refer to [Install openEuler on RaspberryPi](https://gitee.com/openeuler/raspberrypi/blob/master/documents/%E5%88%B7%E5%86%99%E9%95%9C%E5%83%8F.md) for details of writing an image on an SD card.
 You should use images provided in this project.

 >Note: Because Firefly-RK3399 is different from other Rockchip development boards, the system on EMMC will be booted first.
 The system on the EMMC needs to be cleared before using the system in the SD card to boot the Firefly-RK3399.
 Besides, you need to press the power button to boot after powering up the device.

 ### Install an Image on an EMMC

-Refer to [Install openEuler to the EMMC](documents/刷写EMMC镜像.md) for details about how to write images for the EMMC to an EMMC.
+Refer to [Install openEuler to the EMMC](documents/刷写EMMC镜像.md) for details about how to write compressed RAW original image to an EMMC.